Gowtham-app-developer/Android-Interview-Questions/CHAPTER-2.md

 - This allows data to survive configuration changes such as screen rotations.
 - View model create in the memory when activity creates, It lives until the activity cleared from the memory.
 - So ViewModel can hold value belong to the activity.
+- Adanatges -> No Memory Leak and Data will be always updated.

+# Android LiveData

+- LiveData is a part of the architecture patterns.
+- It’s basically a data holder that contains primitive/collection types.
+- It’s used for observing changes in the view and updating the view when it is ACTIVE.
+- In other terms, LiveData is just a data type which notifies it’s observer whenever the data is changed.

+# How LiveData Works

+- The method onChanged() would get trigger whenever the LiveData is changed.
+- setvalue() runs on the main thread.
+- postvalues() runs on the background thread.
+- Invoking  getvalues() on the LiveData type instance would return you the current data.

+# Mutable LiveData

+- MutableLiveData is just a class that extends the LiveData type class.
+- MutableLiveData is commonly used since it provides the  postvalues(), setvalues() methods publicly, something that LiveData class doesn’t provide.
+- LiveData/MutableLiveData is commonly used in updating data in a RecyclerView from a collection type (List, Array List etc.).